Skip to content

 ├── _events.py # StreamEvent types + Claude Code stream-json parser

-├── _roles.py # Global operator role-override state (provider-agnostic)
+├── _roles.py # Global operator alias-override state (provider-agnostic)

 ├── claude_code.py # ClaudeCodeBrain — wraps the `claude` CLI subprocess +